thibmeu/http-message-signatures-directory/draft-meunier-http-message-signatures-directory.md

 The key directory is served as a JSON Web Key Set (JWKS) as defined in {{Section 5 of JWK}}.
 The "alg" parameter are restricted to algorithm registered against HTTP Signature Algorithms Section of {{HTTP-MESSAGE-SIGNATURES-IANA}}

-The directory SHOULD be server over HTTPS.
+The directory SHOULD be served over HTTPS.
 The directory MUST be served with media type `application/http-message-signatures-directory`.

 Client application SHOULD validate the directory format and reject malformed entries.